-What you must pay when Services that are covered for you you get these services Emergency care You pay \$125 per visit to an emergency room Emergency care refers to services that are: (waived if you are Furnished by a provider qualified to furnish emergency admitted to the hospital services, and within one day for the Needed to evaluate or stabilize an emergency medical same condition). condition.
-A medical emergency is when you, or any other prudent You have a \$50,000 layperson with an average knowledge of health and medicine, combined annual limit for believe that you have medical symptoms that require immediate covered emergency care or medical attention to prevent loss of life (and, if you are a urgently needed services pregnant woman, loss of an unborn child), loss of a limb, or loss outside the United States of function of a limb.
-The medical symptoms may be an illness, and its territories.
-Services injury, severe pain, or a medical condition that is quickly getting outside the United States worse. and its territories do not Cost sharing for necessary emergency services furnished out-ofapply to the plan's network is the same as for such services furnished in-network. maximum out-of-pocket limit.
-Worldwide coverage If you receive emergency Services do not apply to the plan's maximum out-of-pocket care at an out-of-network limit. hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+You pay \$125 per visit to an emergency room (waived if you are admitted to the hospital within one day for the same condition).
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network.
+Worldwide coverage You have a \$50,000 combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
+Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
+Services do not apply to the plan's maximum out-of-pocket limit.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.